LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/authenticated-web-messaging.md

 ### **Clearing history (consumer side)**

 For authenticated conversations, consumers have the option to ‘clear history’ in their window settings.
 This option allows the user to clear the link between this device and the conversation on the LiveEngage platform, which means that the conversation is removed, and cannot be retrieved or resumed (AKA removing continuity).

 Clicking “Clear history” will also end the conversation.

-The next conversation will be considered as a new visitor.
+After the history is cleared, the conversation will be considered a new visitor.

 ### **Counter badge and sound**